What is your responsibility?

 - It will not fulfil this function if damaged or propped open.

 - Signs that might indicate a fire door include things like a blue ‘Fire Door’ or ‘Keep Closed’ sign, door closers, intumescent or smoke seals around the edge of the door or the frame.

 - In blocks of flats, the external door to a flat invariably should be a Fire Door, this protects the common areas from spread of flame and smoke.
 Other locations will depend on the risk assessment and fire plan of the buildings; internal doors could well be fire doors depending on the size of the apartment and distance from the flat entrance door.
 You can find out more in Approved Document B Volumes 1 (for houses) and 2 Part B (for flats) of the building Regulations.

 - All fire doors are fire rated.
 Some are FD30 (providing 30 minute protection), FD60 (60 minute protection) or higher.
 There is usually a certification mark (a label or plug) on top of the door if it is a Fire Door – you can find out more in the Best Practice Guide published by the BWF Fire Door Alliance.

 How to inspect and maintain a fire door

 - Fire doors should be checked regularly, and the more they’re used the more frequently they should be checked.

 - Anyone can spot a dodgy fire door (do the 5 Step Check today).
-But if you have legal responsibility for fire safety, call in a professional.
+But if you have legal responsibility for fire safety its highly recommended that you call in a professional.